alvarogarcia7/blog_source/content/articles/2018-07-13-writing-safe-bash-scripts.markdown

 This will only delete files from the current directory down (`./`), yet another level of protection.

+### Static code analysis

+Shell files can also be analyzed statically, (i.e., [lint](https://en.wikipedia.org/wiki/Lint_(software))).
+A tool for that is [ShellCheck][shellcheck].

+Shellcheck helps you locate possible errors, bugs, stylistic errors and suspicious constructs in your scripts.

+As the tool is large enough, using the tool is left for another article.

 ## How I write my scripts